balduvian/darkreader/CONTRIBUTING.md

 ### Creating a Pull Request

+You can use any text editor or web IDE (for example, [Visual Studio Code](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/)) for editing the code.
 After you have been given approval to implement a feature or fix a bug, follow these steps to create a pull request:

 1. Create a fork of the repo on your personal GitHub